LynHJ/Tableau-CityBikeNYC/README.md

 There are 4 csv files records citybike renting data from 06.22 to 09.22.
 The data sets had been  transfromed and load into one csv file (CityBike-tripdata-0622-0922.csv) by using <s>CityBike.ipynb</s>.
 As the data size is too large.
 So please use the LINK <code>https://drive.google.com/drive/folders/1vA58GviA-OZAeJTvbioiRiS8CuHLHZUY?usp=sharing</code> to look into the data and the tableau file.

 ### Report
 <code>Citi Bike Analysis Report.pdf</code>will cover all what I find from the data set.
-There are two dashboards presenting two phenomena I uncover respectively and two city official maps(start station and end station).
+There are two dashboards presenting two phenomena respectively and two city official maps(start station and end station).
 Each item comes with analysis.

 ### Summary: